 I gained some insight into Apple's use of texture by reading this post by Nevan Mrgan.
-Perhaps we can attribute everything back to the horizontal stripes of OS X's Aqua or the vertical pinstripes of iOS's
+Perhaps we can attribute everything, from the horizontal stripes of OS X's Aqua, or the vertical pinstripes of iOS's

 However, ever since I first saw Notification Center, something didn't quite make sense to me.
 First, a couple of important user interface metaphors in iOS:

 The metaphor of the main Notification Center panel is that it slides down over whatever content is currently on your device's screen.

 Here there's a similar interfacing layering metaphor going on.
 No matter what part of the OS you're in, double-tapping the home button causes whatever content is on your screen to slide up, revealing a "tray" containing icons of your most recently used applications.

 Both of these interfaces have our friendly neighborhood linen as their background texture.
 On their own, this wouldn't be too much of an issue but consider what Apple's goals are with the linen texture.
 I would argue it is to establish a clear hierarchy of content and controls, from back to front.
 The linen was used early on as the "underneath" texture of